Food Safety during Pregnancy

 When thawing food from the freezer, do so in the fridge, in cold running water, or in the microwave but not on the countertop at room temperature.
 Cook your food immediately once thawed.

-Avoid high risk foods and ingredients for foodborne illness:
+During pregnancy, avoid high risk foods and ingredients

-Any food that by date, smell or appearance is questionable (when in doubt, throw it out!);
+Any food that by date, smell, or appearance is questionable (when in doubt, throw it out!)214

 Contact your health care provider if you have any suspicious symptoms

 If you develop signs of a foodborne illness such as nausea, vomiting, diarrhea, or fever after consuming questionable foods or believe you have eaten a food that appears on a recall list or which has made someone else sick, contact your healthcare provider as soon as possible.
 In certain cases, like with Listeria, antibiotics can be given to protect you and your baby.

 We know parenting often means sleepless nights, stressful days, and countless questions and confusion, and we want to support you in your feeding journey and beyond.

 Our Happy Baby Experts are a team of lactation consultants and registered dietitians certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
 They’re here to help on our free, live chat platform Monday - Friday 8am-6pm (E).Chat Now!